Narcissists are nasty, but they aren’t Sociopaths.

 They do not bond with anyone.

-They feel no love, like, care or concern for anyone.
+They feel no love, no like, no care or concern for anyone.
+Not even us.

-Out and about they strive to be charming, kind, smart, funny, entertaining.
+Out and about they strive to be charming, kind, smart, funny, sexy, entertaining a hero.

-Immediately they create a sense of having met our their soul mate.
+Immediately they create a sense of having met our soul mate or best friend ever.

-They win trust of a target, take, ruin and then smear their victims after they leave.
+They win trust of a target, take, ruin and smear targets before and after they leave.

-They do not love their children, but pretend they do to look good.
+They do not love their children, but pretend they do to look good in order to use people.

 Sociopaths hide some relationships and make others public.